ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Yes, we have a dress code.
-You have to dress.”— Scott McNealy, co-founder of Sun Microsystems   ❞</i>
+<i>❝“In 2031, lawyers will be commonly a part of most development teams.”— Grady Booch   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->